Freeke van de Voort

 I recently moved (back) to Munich (after 7 years).
 My current hobbies include not unpacking boxes, contemplating buying a ladder in order to hang up lamps, and exploring my new neighbourhood.

 Even though I only just moved, I will be leaving Munich for a permanent position at Cardiff University in Wales.
 Initially I will enjoy being a Royal Society University Research Fellow.
 Yay!

 Around the world in more than 80 days

 Moving itself is not something I enjoy, but living in a new city, new country, new continent is an amazing experience and well worth the effort.
 I have lived in different cities in Germany and in the US for many years, have spent several months living in France and in Argentina, and semi-lived in Taiwan for a few years.
+Next up is the UK.
 I did fly around the world in less than 80 days once, when I had to go from California to Taiwan to Europe and then back to California.